huguesrichard/Allopipe/README.md

 In the **input/** directory, we prepared two examples for you to play with to understand how your data should look like for the run to complete.

-### VEP annotation <a name="vep"></a>

----
-The VCF files that you provide to AlloPipe must be annotated with VEP.
-It can either be done using the online tool (if the VCF are smaller than 50 MB) or by downloading the command line tool.

-1. To use the web interface, follow this [link](https://www.ensembl.org/Tools/VEP).
-First,

-2. To install the command line tool, follow the installation tutorial available [here](https://www.ensembl.org/info/docs/tools/vep/script/vep_download.html#download).

-	During the installation, VEP will also let you choose if you want to download cache files.
-	We recommend that you download a cache file for the assembly your VCF files were annotated with to be able to run VEP offline.
-We tested the GRCh37 and GRCh38 Ensembl v103,v108 files.

-	We then recommend that you add VEP to your PATH by adding the following line to your ~/.profile or ~/.bash_profile (replace the ##path##):

-		export PATH=##path/to/vep##:${PATH}
-	If you are on Windows, you can follow this [tutorial](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53) to add VEP to your PATH.

-	When you are done, run the following command at the root of the AlloPipe directory :

-		vep --cache --assembly GRCh38 --offline --af_gnomade -i tutorial/donor_to_annotate.vcf -o tutorial/donor_annotated_VEP.vcf --vcf --force_overwrite
-		vep --cache --assembly GRCh38 --offline --af_gnomade -i tutorial/recipient_to_annotate.vcf -o tutorial/recipient_annotated_VEP.vcf --vcf --force_overwrite

-**Please note that all specified options are mandatory, with the exception of the assembly if you only downloaded one cache file.**

 ### Launch your first Allogenomics Mismatch Score (AMS) run  <a name="ams_run"></a>